ddablib/ddablib.github.io/ConsoleApp/faqs.md

 # Console Application Runner Classes FAQ

 This page has some frequently asked questions about the DelphiDabbler [Console Application Runner Classes](https://delphidabbler.com/software/consoleapp).

-You can also try the class' **[documentation](../ConsoleApp/index.md)**.
+> If you don't find an answer then read the component's [documentation](../ConsoleApp/index.md).
+If you still have no luck then you can read how to [ask a question](../faqs.md#cant-find-an-answer).

 ## Contents